 Winona Interurban Trail, a paved surface, 10 feet wide, connects Bethany Christian Schools, Waterford Elementary School and Goshen College campus, along with a pedestrian/bicycle path that provides connectivity to Greencroft.
 Distance: 1 mile

-For more information about our trails, please consult our current Parks & Recreation Program Guide.
+For more information about our trails, please consult the 2018-2019 Fall & Winter Program Guide.

 For information about bicycle and pedestrian trails that extend throughout Elkhart County, as well as other counties in the Michiana Area, you can visit the MACOG (Michiana Area Council of Governments) web site or consult their Facilities Map.